 Sluggish digestion affects millions of people nationwide.
 Gut health is a hot topic, because so many people are suffering from allergens, food sensitivities and chronic inflammation of the intestinal lining.
 Digestive upset is a huge problem for the health of your body, because when inflammation begins there, it can then travel to other critical organs of the body, including your heart and pancreas.
 Sluggish digestion is one of the number one reasons to consider a detox.

 Understanding the why behind detoxification is important, so that you can make an informed decision for yourself and your family moving forward.
-For some, simply removing toxins from the home and diet is the best way to get started.
+Simply helping to give your body a reset in the form of a gentle detox is a great first step.